 Summer has come and gone.
 It is that time of year when crisper air bears witness to the joyous cries and sighs of eager children everywhere as classrooms swell to capacity.
 Do not succumb to the temptation of climbing into your backyard hammock.
 Take the time to relish your backyard paradise before the weather makes it impossible!
 Now is the ideal time to appreciate and savor your fall foliage.
-And fall blooming perennials are meant to be savored.
+And fall-blooming perennials are meant to be savored.

-Extending garden intrigue even into winter, fall blooming perennials provide a range of colors from pink and purple to white and gold.
+Extending garden intrigue even into winter, fall-blooming perennials provide a range of colors from pink and purple to white and gold.
 Perennials, like loyal friends, accompany us along the journey of the seasons, year after year.
 Dried flower heads and stalks left to stand over winter will add structure and form to your garden while, simultaneously, providing shelter and nourishment for birds and other wildlife.

-Sedum- varieties such as ‘Autumn Joy’ have pink to reddish flowers that turn maroon and ultimately a tawny brown as colder weather visits.
+Varieties such as ‘Autumn Joy’ have pink to reddish flowers that turn maroon and ultimately a tawny brown as colder weather visits.
 It favors full sun and average garden soil.
 It is also native to the U.S. and a beautiful late-season perennial.

-Asters- are classic fall-blooming perennial flowers.
-They are often planted to compliment other fall-blooming flowers such as chrysanthemums.
+These are classic fall-blooming perennial flowers.
+They are often planted to complement other fall-blooming flowers such as chrysanthemums.
 They range in height, color and size, but all have a daisy-like flower.
 The name “aster” is derived from the Greek word for “star” due to the shape of the bloom.
 Asters are divided into two main types: the New York and the New England varieties.
 New York types range from six inches to one foot in height.
 Whereas the New England varieties average heights of about two to three feet.
 The majority of the asters are hardy down to USDA zone 5.